l-4-l/buildsystem-ubuntu1604/README.md

 Optionally add --no-cache

-To use this container (example): docker run --rm -w /usr/src/myapp/build -v `pwd`:/usr/src/myapp -v /opt/Qt512:/opt/Qt512 -e CMAKE_PREFIX_PATH=/opt/Qt512 scantailorbuild make -j 2
+To use this container (example):
+* docker run --rm -w /usr/src/myapp/build -v `pwd`:/usr/src/myapp -v /opt/Qt512:/opt/Qt512 -e CMAKE_PREFIX_PATH=/opt/Qt512 scantailorbuild make -j 2

+Where /opt/Qt512 is a Qt5XX prefix where it was compiled on the host system.